 At the end of Cowan Track is Spirits Rock, a signposted Aboriginal site which I’ve visited a few months ago – the fairly well-preserved engravings include Baiame (the creator god and Sky Father in the dreaming of several language groups), a shield and a number of figures.

 Branching off the Cowan Trail is what seems to be an old and service trail that heads down towards the water, becoming a faint bushwalking track after a few hundred metres.
 It leads to a broad ledge, which offers a glimpse of Cowan Creek and Apple Tree Bay.

-I’ve been told about a newly discovered Aboriginal site, although even knowing its rough location it was hard to find.
+I’ve been told about a newly discovered Cowan Creek Aboriginal site, although even knowing its rough location it was hard to find.
 It’s most likely a numbat (from its stripes and stance), which is remarkably well preserved.

-Exploring the area for more Aboriginal engraving, there’s a few impressive caves and rock overhangs that have been sculpted by thousands of years of wind and water erosion.
+Exploring the area for more Aboriginal engraving, we see a few impressive caves and rock overhangs that have been sculpted by thousands of years of wind and water erosion.